-Are you ever slightly overwhelmed by those gurus who say we should have rituals and habits to be successful or happy in life?
-Who said we need all the structure and all this balance to get through a day?
+Have you ever been overwhelmed by those gurus and life coaches who say we need to have rituals and habits to be successful or happy in life?
+I mean, who said we need all this structure and balance to get through a day?
 This whole concept needs to be Reinvented…

 Baby Steps are huge!
-That may sound like an oxymoron but when you look at the impact of taking baby steps you will recognize what a difference it makes in actually reaching those goals as opposed to doing absolutely nothing about them.
+As oxymoronic as that sounds, when you look at the impact of taking baby steps you will recognize what a difference it makes in actually reaching those goals as opposed to doing absolutely nothing about them.

 I don’t have any crazy special things that I do every day.
-Usually, but not always, my joy is to walk to the kitchen blurry eyed and in a dreamy state and make that first cup of coffee.
-While it’s brewing, I stand in my kitchen and stretch, open my heart and my chi, stare out the window at the trees, think about my day and what I want to accomplish.
-If there’s time I’ll take a brief walk with our dog, Rocky and/or listen to a podcast or call my best friend back east.
+Usually, but not always, my joy is to walk to the kitchen blurry-eyed and in a dreamy state and make that first cup of coffee.
+While it’s brewing, I stand in my kitchen and stretch, open my heart and my chi, stare out the window at the trees, and think about what I want to accomplish that day.
+If there’s time, I’ll take a brief walk while calling my friends back east or listen to a podcast.
+That’s my ritual (subject to change by the day).

 Every day is its own delightful surprise and every day is different.
 Depending on how I am feeling when I wake up, I ease into the day on my own terms.
-Rather than creating that overly structured first hour, I prefer less discipline, a peek at some emails to get a feel for what’s to come… or maybe I won’t.
+Rather than creating that overly structured and overwhelming first hour, I prefer a bit less discipline.
+Maybe I’ll peek at some emails to get a feel for what’s to come… or maybe I won’t.
 The point is, I get to go with my own flow till it’s “game on.”

-This is what energizes me and gives me a sense of control before I truly engage with hundreds of emails and texts from colleagues, clients, vendors, partners and friends and my entire day gets shifted.
+This is what energizes me.
+This is what gives me a sense of control before I truly engage with hundreds of emails and texts from colleagues, clients, vendors, partners, etc...
 I’ve already established what MY plans are for the day and how those will then fit into it.
-I know that when I step out that front door to a day of work structure, schedules, meetings and conference calls, I’ve set the tone for my priorities no matter what comes at me.
+I know that when I step into a day of work structure, schedules, meetings, and conference calls I’ve set the tone for my priorities no matter what comes at me.

 Set the intention for your day – be selfish and give yourself the control you need and deserve.
 Establish what you need and how your day is going to go.
-Decide what YOU want to accomplish and not what others are dictating by sending you emails and texts with what they want you to do.
+Reinvent those “rituals” into something that works for you!
 This is how you will create change.

 These tiny little differences in your behavior will move you closer towards that Reinvention – or will BE your Reinvention!